 Most of the modern spellings are simpler than the archaic ones.
 This is the case with angel, cold, day, ear, garlic and mirror.
-The modern spellings of garlic and hymn are more complicated than the archaic ones.
+The modern spelling of hymn is more complicated than the archaic one.
 The spelling citie appears in the plural cities and the spelling noyse has the same number of letters as the modern noise.

 Many of the archaic spellings have an extra word-final e.
 This is thc case with cold, day and ear.
 In the words angell and mirrour we see an extra l and u.
 The extra u of mirrour appears in the British spelling of many words such as colour, flavour and honour.